-OEM and Starting a Listener Instance When a new listener instance is created and started from the OEM console, a "Listener successfully started" message is displayed to the user (console), although the status in the history is "Failed" due to "Output to job xxx lost."
-Ignore this message.
-The listener instance can be verified using the Task Manager.
+OEM and Starting a Listener Instance When a new listener instance is created and started from the OEM console, a "Listener successfully started"

 Default Alert Button Property is Required

 The Default Alert Button property is required.
 The online help says it is optional.